suriyadeepan/suriyadeepan.github.io/unpublished/unfolding-rnn-2.markdown

 | \[22 51 12  4 33 14 58  2  2 51 52 33 52 63 24 59 33 22 74 58] | \[51 12  4 33 14 58  2  2 51 52 33 52 63 24 59 33 22 74 58  4] |

 We understand that the network reads inputs in the form of an array of indices.
 But the indices by themselves, carry no semantic meaning and hence, the network will have a hard time mapping input sentences to output sentences.
 This is where embedding comes in; more commonly known as *word vector* or *word embedding*.
 In this case, we will map the characters to low dimensional vectors of size *state_size*.
 This is done by creating an embedding matrix of shape \[ *vocab_size, state_size* \] and selecting a row of the matrix by index of character.
 This matrix is initialized randomly and hence the embeddings are useless before training.
-But, as the training process goes on minimizing the loss (ie.) maximizing the objective - predicting next character, the network learns useful task-relevant embeddings.
+But, as the training progresses, loss is gradually minimized, maximizing the objective (predicting next character correctly), the network learns useful task-relevant embeddings.
 If you find the topic of  Word Embedding fascinating, you will love Sebastian Ruder's blog.
 In the article [*On Word Embeddings*](http://sebastianruder.com/word-embeddings-1/), he provides a comprehensive guide to understanding Word Embeddings.

 [*data.py*](https://github.com/suriyadeepan/rnn-from-scratch/blob/master/data.py) reads raw text extracted from Paul Graham's blog.
 If you are interested in how I extracted text from his blog, check out [*scraper.py*](https://github.com/suriyadeepan/datasets/blob/master/lm/paul_graham/scraper.py).
 The steps mentioned above are followed in creating the dataset.
 Let us move on to building the model as a graph in tensorflow.